spacetelescope/crds/docs/crds_users_guide/source/web_site_use.rst

 ..............

-*Mark Files Bad* supports marking a file as scientifically invalid and also supports reversing the decision and marking it good once more.
+*Mark Files Bad* supports marking a file as scientifically invalid and also supoports reversing the decision and marking it good once more.

 The CRDS procedure for marking files bad requires three steps: